Estaline Schoolhouse

 Estaline Schoolhouse is a historic one-room school building located at Estaline Valley, Augusta County, Virginia.
-It was built in 1909, and is a one-story, rectangular frame building with a gable roof.
-It measures 31 feet by 21 feet.
+The schoolhouse is a one-story, rectangular frame building with a gable roof.
+Constructed in 1909, it was one of the last one-room schoolhouses built in the county.
 The school closed soon after World War II.
+As of 2023 the building has fallen into disrepair and the roof has collapsed.

 It was listed on the National Register of Historic Places in 1985.